-Join Jim Stice for an in-depth discussion in this video Tax brackets, part of Income Tax Fundamentals.
+Join Jim Stice for an in-depth discussion in this video Tax brackets, part of Finance Foundations: Income Taxes (2015).

 - Now, we're going to talk about a simple income tax system.
 We're going to use a lot of terms.
 For example, we'll go through and define each one of these: a tax rate, a tax bracket, the average tax rate, the marginal tax rate.
 What's the difference between those two?
 We'll talk about a progressive tax system.
 Will introduce us to the term tax deduction, tax credit.
 What's ordinary income?
 Capital gains income?
 We're going to talk about these terms and illustrate these terms using a simple tax system.
 Now, in this simple tax system we have the following criteria.

 For income from 0 to $50, you're not going to pay any tax.
 No income tax at all.
 For all income above $50, the income tax rate is 50%.
 So in this simple tax system, how much income tax would you pay if you made $50?
 Or $51?
 Or $100?
 Now, for all income over $50 you've got to pay a rate of 50%.
 So this is going to make our calculation very simple.
 Again, this has all the elements of the tax systems of the United States and the European Union, and Hong Kong and China, and everywhere else.

 We'll use this to represent the tax systems around the world.
 We'll answer these questions.
 Under this tax system, how much tax would you pay if you make $50?
 What if you made $51?
 What if you made $100?
 Lets do the computation in each one of these three cases.
 First of all, if you make $50 you don't pay any income tax under this system.
 The first $50 is tax-free.
 So that's a pretty easy computation to do.
 All right.
 But what if you make $51?
 Okay.
 Again, the first $50 you still pay no taxes.